 Font list

 For most print products, providing the user with a decent choice of fonts is key.
 It is difficult for the user to feel creative (and be inspired enough to complete an order) if all you have is a list of standard fonts like Arial, Times New Roman, and Verdana.
-This is the time to configure the font picker and spice things up by adding some unusual and beautiful fonts.
+To enhance the user experience, you can configure the font picker in Customer's Canvas by adding custom and commercial fonts.

 , .otf